Contact DetailsSouth Brockwells Farm

 Bradfords Lane, Little Horsted

 About South Brockwells Farm

-Visitors are welcome at South Brockwells Farm which focusses on seasonal produce, selling its homegrown asparagus from late April to mid-June and oven-ready game from September to February.
+Visitors are welcome at South Brockwells Farm which focusses mainly on seasonal produce, selling its homegrown asparagus from late April to mid-June and oven-ready game from September to February.

 The farm shop which can be found just off the A26 at TN22 5QS – just follow the signs – also sells fare to compliment its own products, all being locally sourced and chosen for its quality.